Aisle etiquette.....who goes first?

 Attendants following you in

-This is often a tricky one, especially where space is limited at the front so do give it some serious thought.
+This is often a tricky one, especially where space is limited at the front, so do give it some serious thought.
 It is technically the "British" way of doing things (think Pippa holding Kate's train at her wedding to Prince William), and it can be wonderful, but I must admit I do love the build up to a big entrance, and love seeing the attendants all enjoying their journey down the aisle first!

-It is definitely an area to think about and I am proud that it features so highly on our lists in terms of securing details.
-Our wedding planning background means that we consider these details and we want to get them right for you.
+It is definitely an area to think about, and I am proud that it features so highly on our lists in terms of securing details.
+Our wedding planning background means that we consider these details, and we want to get them right for you.
 Nothing is left to chance.

-"The questions that we ask are based on our experience and they are demonstrated in our post-consultation documents too,
+"The questions that we ask are based on our experience and they are demonstrated in our post-consultation documents too, which our couples love as it shows that we've understood just what you are looking for."

 If you are having this option, just remember that once you reach the front, your wedding party is then a little stuck behind you and your photos will all have others in them and won't be the clear shot of you that can be so emotional.